 - 1. Takes an intermediate step with a hand or foot or stops. - 2.
-Performs movements without rotation or uses an illegal skill (will also result in loss of skill, 2.0 deduction, and possible 3.0 deduction). - 3.
+Performs movements without rotation or uses an illegal skill (will also result in loss of skill and 2.0 deduction). - 3.
 Not starting with a run or a hurdle (will result in termination).